Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

 # Contribution Guidelines

-This guidline is complementary to the code and therefore references the codebase.
-You'll have to be able to read code to understand the guidlines.
+This guideline is complementary to the code and therefore references the codebase.
+You'll have to be able to read code to understand the guidelines.

 ## Table of Contents
 - [Introduction](#introduction)